International (PCT) Patent Applications - The Basics

 Advantages of the PCT route, as compared to filing individual foreign patent applications, include:

 lower costs at the end of the priority period;

 decisions about where to pursue patent protection, and the substantial costs of filing individual foreign patent applications, are delayed until the end of the International Phase (typically an additional period of about 18 months);

 if the decision to seek foreign patent protection is taken very near to the end of the one year priority period, there may not be sufficient time to prepare and file individual foreign patent applications; instead, a single PCT application, in English, can be filed.

 Disadvantages of the PCT route, as compared to filing individual foreign patent applications, include:

 it usually takes longer to get patents granted via the PCT route.

 CostsBack to top

-As a rough guide, the minimum cost of filing a PCT application, including the official fees but excluding the costs of drafting the specification, is approximately £3500 (excl.VAT).Typically, the total cost of filing a PCT application is about £4500-£6500 (excl.VAT).
+As a rough guide, the minimum cost of filing a PCT application (for example, having a total of 50 pages), including the official fees but excluding the costs of drafting the specification, is approximately £3700 (excl.VAT).Typically, the total cost of filing a PCT application is about £4500-£6500 (excl.VAT).